sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

    :align: center
    :width: 60%

-column to be cast for new datatype string
+Column to be cast for new datatype string
 ---------------------------------

-It cast for new datatype string using castcolumn type Node.
+It casts for new datatype string using castcolumn type Node.

 Processor Configuration